SourcePointUSA/android-cmp-app/README.md

 ### 1. How big is the SDK?
 The SDK is pretty slim, there are no assets, a single dependency, it's just pure code.
 The SDK shouldn't exceed `2 MB`.
 ### 2. What's the lowest Android API supported?
 Although our SDK can be technically added to projects targeting Android API 16, we support Android API >= 21 only.

 We'll update this list over time, if you have any questions feel free to open an issue or contact your SourcePoint account manager.
+### 3. Are deep links supported?

+Sourcepoint does not support deep linking due to an HTML sanitizer used in our message rendering app (used by our in-app SDKs to render messages in a webview).
+Changing the configuration to our HTML sanitizer would compromise our security and introduce vulnerabilities for cross-site scripting (XSS) attacks.

 ---